 Build the circuit and find the frequency for half power.
-Use the 'scope to find the phase shift at that frequency and compare with calculations.
-(Note: To find the phase shift, find the time delay, Δt , between equivalent zero crossings of the input and output.
-Then use the idea that or for radians or degrees respectively.
-The phase shift is positive if the output lags the input.
-Does the output lag the input for this filter?
+Use the "measure" utility of your DPO to find the phase shift at that frequency and compare with calculations.
+(Note: The phase shift is related to the time, Δt , between equivalent zero crossings of the input and output through the formula or for radians or degrees respectively.
+We will use the convention that the phase shift is positive if the output leads the input.
+Does the output lead the input for this filter?)